HIS 135: WORLD MYTHOLOGY

 a) Course Check-In

-d) Discussion: Of Ariadne's Thread And The Minotaur's Curse -- An Intensive Focus On The King Minos Legend
+c) Discussion: Of Ariadne's Thread And The Minotaur's Curse -- An Intensive Focus On The Myth Of The Labyrinth

 Class Preparation:

-Research your mythic character and come prepared to offer a 5-minute sketch of your individual
+Research your mythic character using the instructions above and come prepared to offer a 5-minute sketch of your individual

 Reading Assignment: